Reading time: 5 minutes.

 Rather than being an online rail planner like others, this is a publisher of monthly or seasonal printed rail timetables.
 There are subscriptions too but nothing comes all that cheap so you are going to have a definite reason for acquiring these.
 Curiosity may cause me to indulge at some time and it still is good to know that these exist.

 This got discovered through an entry about isolated train stations on its accompanying blog and it is the ability to book train tickets for various countries that ensures its addition here.
 Britain gets included along with France, Germany, Italy, Belgium and Spain.
 There may be others too but that would take a deeper look.

 Though primarily geared for the leisure market, this easily deserves a mention here.
-After all, there is a lot of information to survey with all the scenic railway lines that there are and there is blog too where you can read about the experiences of others.
-That is not all for you can plan and book your own trips too.
+After all, there is a lot of information to survey with all the scenic railway lines that there are and there is a blog too where you can read about the experiences of others.
+That is not all for you can plan and book your trips too.